A Woodland Wildcat Always R.O.A.R.S.

 Positivity Project (P2)

-This week, we worked on Being Present and Giving Others My Attention as our Positivity Project (P2) Trait.
+This week, we worked on Teamwork as our Positivity Project (P2) Trait.

 Why Does It Matter?

-Next week, we will focus on Perspective as our P2 strength.
+Next week, we will focus on Open-Mindedness as our P2 strength.

 PTO News and Happenings

-Woodland T-Shirts were ordered last week and will arrive and be delivered to your child(ren) before our Fun Run on Friday, October 7th.
-If you did not order a shirt, we will have extras for sale in October in the Main Office for $5 each (cash only - no large bills).
+Woodland T-Shirts were ordered this week and will arrive and be delivered to your child(ren) before our Fun Run on Friday, September 23rd.
+If you did not order a shirt, we will have extras for sale in the Main Office for $5 each.
+Please bring cash.
 Students are asked to wear their grade level t-shirts many times during the year such as Fun Run, field trips, school assemblies and spirit days.

 Do you have a Kroger Plus card?
 If so, you can link your card to our school and Kroger will donate a percentage to Woodland!
 You still get all the great savings and all the fuel points!
 Link your card online at www.kroger/communityrewards by entering our account number: SQ402 or searching for Woodland PTO.